 Kubernetes RBAC is useful if you are already familiar with access control inside of Kubernetes and prefer to manage access in a cloud-agnostic way.

 To learn more, refer to the Role-Based Access Control documentation.

 When assessing your access control needs, consider which type of access control would be most useful to you:

 You use GCP's Cloud IAM to grant access to resources and operations using primitive, predefined, or custom roles.
 You can assign roles at a project- and cluster-level.
-You can manage permissions for GCP, Kubernetes Engine, and Kubernetes together in one place.
+You can manage permissions for GCP, GKE, and Kubernetes together in one place.